KhalilBouslah/Crypto_Stream/README.md

 Structured data storage using PostgreSQL

-Dynamic and interactive visualizations with Plotly
+Dynamic and interactive visualizations with Matplotlib

 Automated workflows using Apache Airflow